providencehealthtech/mod-venom-coding/README.md

 * In OpenEMR

     * Go to Modules Manager
-    * Register, Install, and Enable
+        * Register, Install, and Enable the module
+    * Go to Admin -> Forms -> Lists
+        * Select Code Types List
+        * Corelate the Venom rows to the appropriate External code type

 ## Table Structure